Sa1m0n31/graph-algorithms/README.md

 Here's my implementation of popular graph algorithms in C++:

-- BFS algorithm for finding shortest path in graph
+- BFS algorithm to find shortest path in graph